swmtr/LNbits-payment-notifications-to-telegram/README.md

 curl <ADD YOUR API URL> -H "X-Api-Key: <YOUR KEY>"
 ```

-Replace the <ADD YOUR API URL> and <YOUR KEY> with the values you see in your LNbits instance.
+Replace the "<ADD YOUR API URL>" and "<YOUR KEY>" with the values you see in your LNbits instance.
 The result should be a JSON object with name and balance

 {"name":"wallet name","balance":0}